Custom data

 Technical Overview

-Once a custom data value is set, it is stored locally on your server or on the user’s device, depending on whether you use a server-side SDK or a client-side SDK, including our application file (kameleoon.js), rather than retrieving it from a remote Kameleoon server.
-This means that the data can be retrieved later in subsequent page views of the same visit or in future visits.
-When Kameleoon is loaded, any custom data that has been written at some point will be automatically available for use later, either through the Activation API or our SDKs.
+Once a custom data value is set, it is stored locally on your server or on the user’s device, depending on whether you use a server-side SDK or a client-side SDK, including our application file (engine.js), rather than retrieving it from a remote Kameleoon server.
+This storage means that the data can be retrieved in subsequent page views of the same visit or in future visits.
+When Kameleoon is loaded, any custom data that has been written will be automatically available for use later, either through the Activation API or our SDKs.

-If you use Kameleoon Web Experimentation, our LocalStorage implementation is unified, which means that user journeys spanning multiple subdomains are automatically handled by Kameleoon as long as you follow our implementation guidelines for unified session data across subdomains.
-Kameleoon also takes care of saving and loading custom data, as well as handling complex issues such as concurrent access from multiple tabs on the same website.
+If you use Kameleoon Web Experimentation, our LocalStorage implementation is unified, meaning that user journeys spanning multiple subdomains are automatically handled by Kameleoon, as long as you follow our implementation guidelines for unified session data across subdomains.
+Kameleoon also takes care of saving and loading custom data, and handling complex issues, such as concurrent access from multiple tabs on the same website.

-Any value set for a custom data can also be sent to our data collection servers as part of the standard Kameleoon tracking process.
-This serves three purposes:
+Any value set for a custom data can also be sent to our data collection servers as part of the standard Kameleoon tracking process, which serves three purposes:

-- The data can be used as input for our machine learning algorithms for AI Predictive Targeting.
+- The data can be used as input for our machine learning algorithms for AI Predictive Targeting and Contextual Bandit experiments.

 - The data is stored on our backend servers and can be retrieved using our Data API.

-Unfortunately, the latest version (2.3) of Intelligent Tracking Prevention (ITP) restrictions on Safari browsers clear the LocalStorage after 7 days.
-This means that if a returning visitor comes back after 7 days, additional synchronization server calls to retrieve the content of custom data cannot be avoided on Safari.
-However, we optimize these calls and only make them if necessary (i.e., if the 7-day period has elapsed).
-For more information about our solution, please see this article on ITP management.
+The latest version (2.3) of Intelligent Tracking Prevention (ITP) restrictions on Safari browsers clear the LocalStorage after seven days, meaning that if a returning visitor comes back after seven days, additional synchronization server calls to retrieve the content of custom data cannot be avoided in Safari.
+However, we optimize these calls and only make them if necessary (for example, if the seven day period has elapsed).
+For more information about our solution, see this article on ITP management.

-- Targeting: The targeting is only evaluated once on the page based on the value of the custom data.
-The targeting is not reevaluated if the custom data value changes on the same page.
-The scope of a custom data is also important, with three possible values: PAGE, VISIT or VISITOR:
+- Targeting: Targeting is only evaluated once on the page based on the custom data's value.
+Targeting is not reevaluated if the custom data value changes on the same page.
+The custom data's scope is also important, with three possible values: PAGE, VISIT or VISITOR:

-- Page: The value of the custom data will be reset after each page.
+- Page: The custom data's value resets after each page.

 Use case: Target a page type.

-- Visit: The custom data's value will be reset after each visit.
+- Visit: The custom data's value resets after each visit.
 The custom data will keep the last value when moving from page to page.

 Use case: Target a visitor who signed up for a newsletter during the visit.

-- Visitor: The custom data's value will not be reset.
+- Visitor: The custom data's value won't reset.
 The custom data will keep the last value when moving from one visit to another.
-To access this data via the Activation API, use

-- Page: The value of the custom data will be reset after each page.
+- Page: The custom data's value resets after each page.

 - Results page: All custom data types can have several values on the same page and during the same visit.
 The following rules apply:

-- Single type & page scope: All values set during the visit will be displayed on the results page to break down the visits.
-If a value is set once or multiple times, it results in the same display, i.e., the visit is tagged with that value.
+- Single type & page scope: All values set during the visit will be displayed on the Results page to break down the visits.
+If a value is set once or multiple times, it results in the same display (for example, the visit is tagged with that value).

 Use case: Break down the visits according to the visitor's payment mode on the payment page.

-- Single type & visit scope: The results page will display only the last value set during the visit to break down the visits.
+- Single type & visit scope: The Results page will display only the last value set during the visit to break down visits.

 Use case: Break down visits by user membership type.